levavakian/cot-faith/docs/index.md

       createBooleanTable(basepara, basepara_data, 'table-2');
   </script>

   <p>That's a pretty good sign!
 In the original paper, Antrhopic included a version with the CoT replaced by a placeholder, and another that was "hidden" by replacing every char with a · in the CoT.
-After all, if the model can get the answer right even with its eyes closed, we haven't found out much that's new about how it is using the CoT.<p>
+After all, if the model can get the answer right even with its eyes closed, we haven't found out much that's new about how it is using the CoT.</p>

   <p>So, what does it look like if we include the versions with the removed CoTs?</p>